 Your end goal should be to make customers purchase.
 Your lead nurturing efforts will help you to understand what might be holding customers back.

 Always align your priorities by referring to the previous communication.
 This will assure the buyer that you understand their pain points and can help resolve them.

 Secure commitment by identifying possible issues and their solutions down the road.
 Keep the relationship going before they sign on the dotted line.

 Last but not the least, always remain available to assure the customer if they have any questions after the deal is done.

 As a B2B entrepreneur, you need to reach your audience at every stage of your sales funnel.
 Therefore, to address their needs offer them a diverse set of solutions.

-Initially, the customer will be exposed to a large variety of content like blog posts, social media, and video clips.
-This may seem unrelated even not targeted to a specific persona in the funnel.
+Initially, the customer will be exposed to a large variety of content, like blog posts, social media, and video clips.
+This may seem unrelated, even if not targeted to a specific persona in the funnel.